thunderbird/webext-docs/identities.rst

    - :permission:`accountsRead`

-.. _identities.onUpdated:
+.. _identities.on^updated:

 onUpdated
 ---------

 .. api-section-annotation-hack:: -- [Added in TB 91]

 Fired when one or more properties of an identity have been modified.
-The returned :ref:`identities.MailIdentity` includes only the changed values.
+The returned :ref:`identities.^mail^identity` includes only the changed values.

 .. api-header::
    :label: Parameters for onUpdated.addListener(listener)